-DRS Technologies works with a wide range of commercial and governmental clients, including the US Department of Defense, providing mobile and stationary refrigeration systems and decontamination systems, “pressure washers on steroids”.
+DRS Technologies works with a wide range of commercial and governmental clients, including the US Department of Defense, providing mobile and stationary refrigeration systems and decontamination systems, or as they like to call them “pressure washers on steroids.”
 The 35-year old firm, which has facilities in Florence KY and Cincinnati OH, has been listed on Military Times EDGE magazine’s annual “Best for Vets: Employers” list.

-Providing healthy work environments to its employees, many of whom are veterans, is a high priority for DRS.
-Therefore the Management Team was concerned about the conditions in DRS’s paint booths.
-These facilities handle painting and coating of steel and aluminum sub-assemblies and weldments.
-The structure of these buildings makes air conditioning cost-prohibitive but the Management Team wanted some form of environmental improvement that would enhance the working conditions thus helping to reduce the effects of working in the hot summertime temperatures in southwestern Ohio and northern Kentucky.
+Providing a healthy work environment for their employees, many of whom are veterans, is a high priority for DRS.
+Therefore, the company management team was concerned about the conditions in DRS’s paint booths.
+These facilities handle painting and coating of steel, aluminum sub-assemblies, and weldments.
+The structure of these buildings makes air conditioning cost prohibitive.
+Still, the management team wanted to generate environmental improvement that would enhance the working conditions, helping to reduce the effects of working during hot Midwest summers.

-The employees working in the paint booths already wore air-cooled helmets,but this left the rest of their bodies vulnerable to the heat.
-DRS was using a temporary solution to the heat issue by using area fans and having paint booth employees take frequent breaks, during which they were supplied with cold Gatorade.
-However,the Management Team knew they needed a more reliable way of keeping workers cool.“Our employees’ health and well-being is very important.
+The employees working in the paint booths already wore air-cooled helmets, but this left the rest of their bodies vulnerable to the heat.
+DRS was employing a temporary solution to the heat issue by using area fans and having paint booth employees take frequent breaks, during which they were supplied with cold Gatorade.
+However, the Management Team knew they needed a more reliable way of keeping workers cool.
+“Our employees’ health and well-being is very important.
 We didn’t want anyone to suffer heat stress.
-One of the employees in this area is over 50 and we particularly wanted to improve the environment for him.”
+One of the employees in this area is over 50, and we particularly wanted to improve the environment for him.”

 The Manufacturing Engineer contacted Vortec Engineering Manager Steve Broerman, who visited DRS’s Kentucky facility to gain a comprehensive view of the company’s cooling needs.
 Broerman also brought demonstration models of the Vortec model 22835 PAC.
 The ME recalls that “The operators really liked the effects of the vest from the first time they tried the model units Steve brought.
 They were able to work for much longer stretches of time and still feel comfortable.”

-On the basis of rave reviews from workers who used the demo models of the Vortec PAC’s, DRS purchased 2 vests for their facility in Kentucky.
-Less than one month later, seeing the positive effects in terms of employee satisfaction and productivity, DRS decided to also purchase 2 additional vests for the remaining workers in their Kentucky facility and are currently evaluating the possibility of additional units for their Ohio location.
+Based on rave reviews from workers who used the demo models of the Vortec PAC’s, DRS purchased two vests for their facility in Kentucky.
+Less than one month after seeing the positive effects on employee satisfaction and productivity, DRS decided to purchase an additional two vests for the remaining workers in their Kentucky facility.
+They are currently evaluating the possibility of additional units for their Ohio location.